KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

 = 1.2.5 - 2022-08-30 =
-- Fix: Force wrapping and overflow for some themes.
+- Fix: Force disable wrapping and overflow for some themes.

 = 1.2.4 - 2022-08-30 =
 - Fix: Limit alignments to wide and full only.